tobydriscoll/udmath305/src/first_system/matrix_exp.md

 e^{at} = 1 + at + \frac{1}{2!}(at)^2 + \frac{1}{3!} (at)^3 + \cdots.
 :::

-This series can directly be adapted to a square matrix $\mathbf{A}$, for which integer powers are possible:
+This series can be generalized directly to a square matrix $\mathbf{A}$, for which integer powers are possible:

 :::{math}
 :label: fs-eq-matrixexp